juliancwirko/elrond-simple-sc-frontend-app/README.md

 ### PiggyBank Smart Contract frontend app

-**Please be aware that this template uses the older Elrond dapp library.** The newest one is here: [dapp-core](https://github.com/ElrondNetwork/dapp-core).
+- **Please be aware that this template uses the older Elrond dapp library.** The newest one is here: [dapp-core](https://github.com/ElrondNetwork/dapp-core).
+- **Also the new frontend** will be build soon.
+Based on: [nextjs-dapp-template](https://github.com/ElrondDevGuild/nextjs-dapp-template).

 PiggyBank is a custom Smart Contract on the Elrond blockchain.
 If you want to know more about preparing and deploying such a Smart Contract, check out separate [blog post](https://www.julian.io/articles/elrond-smart-contracts.html).
 Here we have a frontend app for it.